My Little Pony: Friendship Is Magic

 - Hitmare With A Heart: Green seems to be this.

-- I Choose to Stay: It's strongly implied that Siren will ditch Trixie to try and rescue Green.
+- I Choose to Stay: Siren turns down a chance to leave, so she can try to rescue Green.

 - It's All About Me: Siren, made worse by circumstances.
 A Flashback Nightmare shows that she had more than a trace of it as a foal.